rvhonorato/job-orchestrator/docs/src/configuration/client.md

 3. Captures the exit code
 4. All files in the directory are included in results

+The Runner also monitors for terminated payloads:
+- If a payload is marked as `killed`, the Runner updates its status to `Killed`
+- The Updater task checks if processes are still running and handles cleanup

+### Job Termination

+The client supports on-demand job termination via the `/kill/:id` endpoint:

+- Receives termination requests from the server
+- Sends SIGTERM to the running process
+- Updates payload status to `Killed`
+- The server's `/terminate/:id` endpoint triggers this via HTTP

 ### Resource Reporting

 The client exposes a `/load` endpoint that reports CPU usage: